sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 A'_{(n,m)} = \text{Re}[q^{'}_nk^{'*}_m] = \text{Re}[q_nk^*_me^{i(n−m)θ}] \;\;\;\;\;\;\;\;\;\;\;\;  \scriptstyle \text{where Re[z] is the real part of z}
 $$

 Hence the $$e^{i(n−m)θ}$$ in this formulation of attention is responsible injecting relative position of the tokens which are $$(n-m)$$ distance apart from each other.
-The formal derivation that it is a solution to equation formulated is detailed in RoFormer [2023].
+The formal derivation that it is a solution to equation formulated is detailed in (RoFormer [2021] <d-cite key="su2021roformer"></d-cite>).
 Intuitively, we're rotating 2D query and key vectors in the embedding space based on their sequence position.
 For example, the vector corresponding to first token is rotated by θ, the second by 2θ, and so on.
 The approach of rotating according to the position provides several benefits as discussed below -

 {% include figure.html path="assets/img/2025-05-07-positional-embedding/RotaryPE1.png" class="img-fluid" %}
 <div class="caption">
-    Figure 4: Visualization of ALiBi's attention computation mechanism.
-The method introduces a head-specific linear bias matrix (right) that gets added element-wise to the standard query-key dot product attention scores (left).
-This bias injection occurs before the softmax operation, while preserving the remaining transformer architecture.
-The bias strength is controlled by a  $m$, which is predetermined for each attention head.
+    Fig. 2: Rotation of query, key vectors by $m\theta$ in 2D.
 </div>

 - **Stability of Vectors**: Adding tokens at the end of a sentence doesn’t affect the vectors for words at the beginning, facilitating efficient caching.